All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 My sister and I drove from Florida to Iowa and eventually back to Colorado.
 We went through many states that I lovingly called this our “Southern sister’s road trip”.
 During this long trip we stayed with friends, tented at campgrounds and even slept in our car at random Walmart parking lots.
 On this particular morning we got up early to hit the road, but I was so enamored with the landscape that I took so many photos!
-The rolling hills, the green pastures, white picket fences and horses grazing easily made Kentucky one of my favorite states.
-Can I go back please!?
+The rolling hills, the green pastures, white picket fences and horses grazing easily made Kentucky one of my favorite states!

 Jennifer Kaye xoxo